soliblue/zima/README.md

 - Open the Extensions page (chrome://extensions)
 - Enable "Developer mode"
-- Click "Load unpacked" and select the `build` folder in the `chat-saver` directory
+- Click "Load unpacked" and select the `build` folder in the `zima` directory

 ## Usage